-This is the first in a three-part series looking at Roe & Co, the history, the brand, the future and the Dublin cocktail scene, presented by Roe & Co
+This is the first in a three-part series looking at Roe & Co.
+The history, the brand, the future and the Dublin cocktail scene, presented by Roe & Co

 Interestingly, work started on the Roe & Co brand around six months after Bushmills was sold.

-The first thing they did was to sit down and look at what Irish whiskey is and what the opportunity with consumers was… Irish, Japanese, Scotch, American and Canadian were all studied to see their strengths and weaknesses.
-They soon realised that most Irish whiskey retails for between €22 and €35, and the market, as we all know, is dominated by Tullamore D. E. W., Jameson, and Bushmills.
+The first thing was to look at what Irish whiskey is and what the opportunity with consumers was… Irish, Japanese, Scotch, American and Canadian were all studied to see their strengths and weaknesses.
+They soon realised that most Irish whiskey retails for between €22 and €35.
+The current market, as we all know, is dominated by Tullamore D. E. W., Jameson, and Bushmills.

 “We wanted to be different”, Peter told me, “we wanted to be about community; both with consumers, and to be engaged with the cocktail culture and cocktail bars around the world.
-The challenge was to create a whiskey that stood up in Whiskey Sours, a Manhattan or other classic cocktails as many Irish whiskeys are not great when you add mixers and the spirit just does not hold up so we wanted to do something different”.
+The challenge was to create a whiskey that stood up in Whiskey Sours, a Manhattan or other classic cocktails.
+Currently, many Irish whiskeys are not great when you add mixers and the spirit just does not hold up so we wanted to do something different”.

-Over the next ten months Caroline Martin, a veteran whisky/whiskey blender with thirty years experience, created pilot and prototype blends for the team to try and to feed back on.
-After a few months it was proving difficult so Peter used his contacts in America to try the samples and feedback.
+Over the next ten months Caroline Martin, a veteran whisky/whiskey blender with thirty years experience, created pilot and prototype blends for the team to try and to feedback on.
+After a few months, it was proving difficult so Peter used his contacts in America to try the samples and feedback.

 Figuring that it was going to be a useful endeavour to engage with the bartender community on a deeper level, the team pitched Diageo to bring five bartenders in to the project, this was initially rejected due to the sensitivity of the project, but they eventually relented when they saw the value in their input and brought these five bartenders in to try the product, give their honest opinion, to use it in drinks and to be brutally honest.

-In the next instalment, I will explain the history behind the Roe & Co name, the new distillery they are building and where the brand fits in the world of whiskey.
+In the next instalment, I will explain the history behind the Roe & Co name.
+The new distillery they are building and where the brand fits in the world of whiskey.

-This series has been commissioned by Roe & Co, however all opinions and views, as always, remain my own.
+This series has been commissioned by Roe & Co, however, all opinions and views, as always, remain my own.